Pioneer-Centre-for-AI/p1-compute-documentation/docs/getstarted.md

 The mission of the P1 HPC is to support research from affiliates.
 To get access to the cluster, one should first [register to be a member of P1](https://www.aicentre.dk/affiliation).
 Since the cluster is hosted at DTU, the next step is to get a DTU account, so that the DTU compute environment can be accessed.
-This can be obtained on: TODO.com.
+This can be obtained by sending a email to head of DTUs compute center, Henning Christiansen, at <hench@dtu.dk>.
+He will manually create an account for you and contact you with the details.
 To access the cluster outside of DTUs network please refer to the guide in the following section.

-The compute cluster is accessible at login9.hpc.dtu.dk via SSH, where the user will log into their home directory.
-Note that the home directories have limited storage (50gb), but more storage is available at `/dtu/p1/`.
+The compute cluster is accessible at `login9.hpc.dtu.dk` via SSH, where the user will log into their home directory.
+Note hat the home directories have limited storage (50gb), but more storage is available at `/dtu/p1/`.

 We have 1 interactive node that you can use for installing packages and try-runs of your experiments.
 Please do not run any heavy jobs on the login node, and use `batch jobs <https://www.hpc.dtu.dk/?page_id=1416>`_ for your experiments.